yschroe/chessalyzer.js/README.md

 A JavaScript library for batch analyzing chess games.

 NOTE: In Version 0.1.0 the API changed significantly!
+Check the examples for a description.

 ## Features